kcp-dev/kcp/docs/workspaces.md

 - **Enduser Workspaces** are workspaces holding enduser resources, e.g. applications with services, secrets, configmaps, deployments, etc.
-- **Organization Workspaces** are workspaces holding organizational data, e.g. definitions of enduser workspaces, roles, policies, physical cluster registrations, accounting data, etc.
+- **Organization Workspaces** are workspaces holding organizational data, e.g. definitions of enduser workspaces, roles, policies, accounting data.
 - **Root Workspace** is a singleton holding cross-organizational data and the definition of the organizations.